 It has also gone a long way in helping people to better understand the real message of the gospel, the love God, and His incredible work of salvation, through the sacrifice of His own Son, and has certainly given us great opportunities to build more meaningful relationships.

 People can see and appreciate that we are not just here today and gone tomorrow.
 Rather we are here because we love God, and want to make a difference in sharing His love through the Christian message.
 We demonstrate through personal testimony of His great love for us, and how that has had a positive impact on our life’s.
 Our aim is to positively share that through His forgiveness, made possible through Jesus Christ, God wants to be very much part of their life, bringing the assurance of eternal life in what the bible calls heaven.
 We believe this is the most wonderful message of hope and salvation the world could ever know.

 We know that none of us deserve the salvation that God offers us through the death of His Son.
 It is only by His Grace alone that we can share this life transforming message, and we consider it the greatest privilege to do so.

 The next time you answer a knock at the door, before you politely ask them to leave, check out whether they are from Trinity Grace Church first.
 You could be turning away something far greater than winning the national lottery; it could be an opportunity to hear of the greatest message of salvation you will ever hear.

-A short film showing our ‘Family Fun Day’ on Saturday 25th June 2016.
-We had a 40 foot bouncy castle, barbecue, rope swing, croquet, tug-of-war, Danish longball, table tennis, motorbike rides, and much more.
-A great day was had by all!
+A short film showing what we get up to on our ‘Family Fun Day’, including a 40 foot bouncy castle, barbecue, rope swing, croquet, tug-of-war, Danish longball, table tennis, motorbike rides, and much more.
+A great day is enjoyed by all!
 For those of you with apple devices, you may need to click the direct link on our Trinity Grace youtube channel to view the video.